Salyu: Career

 After the release of the film in 2001, the group ceased to release music.
-Salyu began to perform concerts as a solo artist, performing on average once every two months due to her lack in self-confidence in her live performance skills.
+Salyu began to perform concerts as a solo artist, performing on average once every two months due to her lack of self-confidence in her live performance skills.
 Kobayashi continued to work with her during this period, giving her music, and was the one who allowed her to debut as a singer in 2004.
 Her debut single was a collaboration with Ilmari from the hip-hop group Rip Slyme, called "Valon."
 Salyu later released a solo version of this song, "Valon-1," several months later.
 Salyu's second solo single "Dialogue" was awarded the Space Shower Best New Artist Video for 2004.
 After four singles, Salyu released her debut album Landmark in June 2005, which reached No. 22 on Oricon's weekly albums charts.
 Two days later, Salyu performed her first one-man live, at the Shibuya Club Quattro.

 In 2006, Salyu reached a much greater audience through the Bank Band charity single "To U," in which she was a featured vocalist.
 The single was extremely successful, reaching number 2 on Oricon's single charts and being certified platinum.
 Her next singles "Name" and "Platform" (the film Metro ni Nottes theme song) were her first solo singles to chart in the top 20.
 Salyu's second studio album Terminal was her first top 10 release, charting at number 2.

 Her 2007 singles "Liberty" and "Iris (Shiawase no Hako)" were her first works not to feature Kobayashi, instead were self-produced and co-written with Zentaro Watanabe.
 In late 2008, Salyu released her first greatest hits album, Merkmal, that marked 10 years since meeting Kobayashi.
 This was followed by her first performance at Budokan, during her tour for Merkmal.
 In 2009, Salyu's single "Corteo (Gyōretsu)/Halfway" became her first top 10 single.
 In 2010, Salyu released her third studio album, Maiden Voyage, which was her first self-produced album.

 Salyu's fourth album, although the first as salyu × salyu, S(o)un(d)beams, was released in 2011.
 It is a special collaborative concept album with Cornelius, exploring to what extent Salyu's voice can be used as an instrument.

-A fifth studio album, Photogenic, was released in 2012.
+A fifth studio album, Photogenic, was released in 2012, followed by Android & Human Being in 2015.